The past tense of open badges

 So the degrees vs badges debate isn’t really about the latter displacing the former.
 The emergence of badges is merely re-roasting the same old chestnut of whether degrees are necessary for the modern workplace.

-And that’s an entirely different matter.Explore posts in the same categories: higher education, open badges
+And that’s an entirely different matter.higher education, open badges

 Tags: college, corporate, credentialing, debate, degree, disruption, education, future, higher education, knowledge, lens, Mozilla, Open Badges, past, perception, qualification, real world, skill, task, university, workplaceYou can comment below, or link to this permanent URL from your own site.